micrologai/microlog/README.md

     # run any Python code
 ```

+The part of _Microlog_ that records the execution can be found in [microlog/tracer.py](microlog/tracer.py).
+It starts a new thread and samples the other threads at regular intervals.
+It also sets up wrappers for logging and print statements.
+The logs are compressed and saved by [microlog/log.py](microlog/log.py).

 To give you an idea of the features of _Microlog_, you could run all the examples.
 This does assume you set up microlog globally.
 In that case, run:

 ```console